Paul Smith Rumored to Be Moving to DTLA

 “I look forward to the possibility that Paul Smith is bringing another location to Southern California, and specifically to Broadway, what I consider to be one of the top retail blocks in Los Angeles,” Needleman said.

-The Paul Smith label recently wrapped up a splashy runway show at high profile Paris Fashion Week.
+The Paul Smith label recently wrapped up a splashy runway show at high-profile Paris Fashion Week.
 Glossy fashion magazines covered the week’s events, which included shows from Chanel, Valentino and Maison Margiela.

 Paul Smith was one of the first fashion houses to invest in the area of Melrose Avenue, adjacent to the Melrose Place designer district.
 Paul Smith opened in December 2005 in West Hollywood.
 Flagships from designers such as Vivienne Westwood soon followed.